Paymo Logo

 Good to know

 During your last meeting with the team, you can discuss what went well, what failed repeatedly, and what can be improved for the following projects.
 Keep records of your past projects for future referrals by creating a closure document.
-Even though you might not see this document’s immediate advantages, it will be a handy tool for your future projects.
+Even though you might not see this document’s immediate advantages, it will be a handy tool for future projects.

 3. End all contracts, including the ones you have with your resource suppliers.
 This will ensure you no longer receive unnecessary supplies after completing your project.
 Existing licenses can still be used for future operations.